DasParijat/Ringtail-DE/README.md

 			(6/28/25)
 			<li>(General)
 			Toning down the lighting and shadows</li>
+			<li>(Textbox)
+			Renamed class name to TextBox
+			to possibly stop file misreading issue
+			(Base cutscene was originally Textbox, and
+			godot sometimes tries to read that file and cause confusion)</li>
 			<li>(Base Cutscene)
 			Textbox will always show if text is being displayed (Solved bug with textbox visibility), Show and Hide func's use start_tween instead of built in tween property, Common read rate increase from 0.02 to 0.03</li>
 			<li>(RGT_DEF_OUTRO)
-			Cutscene starts off with no text longer, fixed issue of auto skip not working on first index</li>
+			Cutscene starts off with no text longer, fixed issue of auto skip not working on first index, Worked on beginning dialog/camera work for cutscene</li>
 		</ul>
 	</li>
 	<li>